funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Private key was compromised
-💡 Compromise of the private key invalidates trust.
+💡 If the private key is compromised, the certificate can no longer be trusted and must be revoked.

 </details>